AleCaste/mse_websockets/README.md

 * So each video segment should include about 60 frames (if video is 30fps).
 Meaning 2s of video data approx.
 * If a client subscribes to a stream, the streaming process of that stream begins.
 * If additional clients subscribe to that same stream, they will get the content from the point the live stream is currently at.
-* When the live stream reaches its end, a `Close` frame is sent to the clients to tell them that the stream has finished.
+* When the live stream reaches its end, a `Close` frame is sent to the clients to notify them that the stream has finished.
 * Once a stream has stopped, it won't be re-run again until a new client subscribes to it.
 * When this happens the server will start the streaming from the beginning.
-* **NOTE:** The video autoplays just fine from Firefox, but I have not been able to get the autoplay working on Chrome (even when adding the 'muted' attribute to the <video> tag) so I'd need to further investigate on it).
+* **NOTE:** The video autoplays just fine on Firefox, but I have not been able to get the autoplay feature working on Chrome (even when adding the 'muted' attribute to the <video> tag) so I'd need to further investigate this behavior).